anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 **4. Choose Bedrock Model**
   - Before you can use any Bedrock Models, you need to request model access through the AWS Console in a region where Bedrock is available.
-Switch to the region where you want to run Bedrock and follow documentation found here https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html.
+Switch to the region where you want to run Bedrock and follow documentation found [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).
 Activate "Claude 3 Sonnet".
 Then, click "Save changes".

 <img width="523" alt="Screenshot 2024-07-16 at 12 33 26 PM" src="https://github.com/user-attachments/assets/51e833f2-959a-4de1-83cf-9ed3ae3fcea3">